open-contracting/standard_extension_template/README.md

 The patches are very simple.
 They just copy the same structure from the core schema and allow you add your extra fields or update existing fields just in the places the extension wants to change the schema.

 Here are some simple examples of how this works.
-They are illistrative, any changes to existing fields should respect the [Conformance documentation](http://standard.open-contracting.org/latest/en/schema/conformance_and_extensions/).
+They are illustrative, any changes to existing fields should respect the [Conformance documentation](http://standard.open-contracting.org/latest/en/schema/conformance_and_extensions/).

 They all are examples of what could go in `release-schema.json` files in an extension.